Skip to main content Skip to navigation

 Gallery: Annotated pages from early English editions of Montaigne's Essays

-Selected pages from copies of Montaigne’s Essays, from Will Hamlin.
+Selected sections of pages from copies of Montaigne’s Essays from Will Hamlin.

-From Privacy and the Words of the Dead, by Will Hamlin
+Here is an excerpt from Privacy and the Words of the Dead by Will Hamlin